-10. when deadly force is at issue, how quickly the officer used deadly force after encountering the individual, see A. K. H v.
+11. when deadly force is at issue, how quickly the officer used deadly force after encountering the individual, see A. K. H v.
 City of Tustin, 837 F.3d 1005, 1012 (9th Cir.
 2016) (determining that “perhaps most important” was that the officer at issue “escalated to deadly force very quickly”).

 The jury must consider “the type and amount of force,” Seidner, 39 F.4th at 596, which may be quantified.
 “Some uses of force can be quantified categorically.
 The best example is shooting a firearm, which by definition is ‘deadly force’: force that ‘creates a substantial risk of causing death or serious bodily injury.’”
 Id.
 “Most often, however, quantifying a particular use of force requires consideration of the ‘specific factual circumstances’ surrounding the event.”
 Id.
 “For example, [the Ninth Circuit] has classified deployment of a police dog as both a severe use of force and a moderate use of force depending on the suspect’s condition when the dog was ordered to attack, how long the attack lasted, and whether the dog was within its handler’s control.”
-Id.
-See also Rosenbaum v.
+Id.; see also Rosenbaum v.
 City of San Jose, 107 F.4th 919, 922 (9th Cir.
 2024) (holding that whether officers acted reasonably in permitting a police dog to hold a bite for 20 seconds after a suspect had fully surrendered and was under officer control presents a triable question to be decided by a jury).

 Similarly, “physical contact like hitting and shoving” and “roadblocks” are each “a type of force that must be quantified in reference to the surrounding circumstances.”
-Id. at 597.
+Seidner, 39 F.4th at 597.
 In Seidner, the Ninth Circuit held that an officer who used his patrol car to block a suspect fleeing on his bicycle had used “intermediate force,” defined as “force capable of inflicting significant pain and causing serious injury.”
 Id. at 599.
 The court declined to create “a blanket rule that using a vehicle to block the path of a quickly moving cyclist, without allowing sufficient distance for the cyclist to avoid a collision, constitutes deadly force,” because “[n]ot all roadblocks used [to stop cyclists] present the same level of risk, and the extent of the ‘risk of harm and the actual harm experienced’ are essential inquiries in determining whether an officer’s actions were reasonable under the Fourth Amendment.”
 Id.